1989 murders of Jesuits in El Salvador: Recognition

 Most of these scholars are also credited for lasting contributions to the fields of philosophy, theology and liberation theology (Ellacuría), psychology (Martin-Baró), and social anthropology/migration studies (Montes).
 Some of their scholarship has been published by UCA Editores and others, but much of their material still remains uncategorized or unpublished.

-Legacy

 The murders have inspired activism in the United States against U.S. imperialism from intellectuals such as Noam Chomsky.

+Sainthood

+On Sunday, August 6, 2023, Archbishop José Luis Escobar Alas announced the opening of the canonization process of the slain Jesuits and their household as well as other victims of the Salvadoran civil war.